 - The property owner knew the hazardous condition existed, but did not try to correct it.
 (Fix a problem or post a warning sign about the danger)

 - The property owner should have known about the danger, since a “reasonable” person would have found the problem and taken steps to correct it.

 Each personal injury case is different.
-If you suffered an injury in Wilkes-Barre, contact the Wilkes-Barre premises liability lawyers at Munley Law for a free case evaluation.
+If you suffered an injury in Wilkes-Barre, contact the Wilkes-Barre premises liability lawyers at Munley Law Personal Injury Attorneys for a free case evaluation.
 We will review the details of your situation and help you determine what to do next.

-What if the Property Owner Says I Was Trespassing?
+What is the Liability Law if a Property Owner Says I Was Trespassing?

 Under Pennsylvania premises liability laws, if the party reporting injuries from the unkempt property was trespassing, they are not protected under premises liability law.
 However, if the injured party is a child, this exclusion does not apply.